Heritage Impact Assessment, Winchester College

 Summary

-Archaeology: It was determined that there was Moderate potential for encountering evidence of prehistoric activity and Roman and medieval occupation and Low potential for post-medieval remains.
+With regard to archaeology, it was determined that there was Moderate potential for encountering evidence of prehistoric activity and Roman and medieval occupation and Low potential for post-medieval remains.

-Built Heritage: Following adjustments to the design of the proposed buildings, some of which were made with input from Border Archaeology during the design process, the overall impacts on the setting of specific built heritage assets and upon long distance views across the Winchester Conservation area were assessed as being generally in the Slight to Neutral range.
+Following adjustments to the design of the proposed buildings, some of which were made with input from Border Archaeology during the design process, the overall impacts on the setting of specific built heritage assets and upon long distance views across the Winchester Conservation area were assessed as being generally in the Slight to Neutral range.

 Results